 Physically large arrays almost always have a physically large Fresnel zone.
 Even simple omni-verticals have a Fresnel zone extending out a few wavelengths.
 The field impedance may or may not have already been established in the Fresnel zone.

 You may have heard about Fresnel zones during discussions of vertical antenna loss at low wave angles, or Fresnel lenses for lighthouses or other beacon lights.

-The farfield is the area where any changes in distance result in no noticeable change in pattern or field impedance.
-Losses are lower in the farfield area because field density is lower, not because we call it farfield.
+The farfield or Fraunhofer region or zone is the area where changes in distance from the antenna no longer produce a noticeable change in pattern shape or field impedance.
+Losses are lower in the farfield area because field density per unit volume of space is lower.

 What Determines Electromagnetic Radiation Intensity?